 Using our free online Decoder we extracted the following:

 Removing the payload did the trick!
 Buh-bye redirects. 🙂

-A little Icing On the Cake
+A Little Icing On the Cake

-On the first visit, it checks if user is not Chinese (no zh in browser languages) and not coming from Hong Kong sites.
-At the same time user should be coming from Bing, Google, Facebook or Yahoo.
+On the first visit, it checks if user is not Chinese (no zh in browser languages) and not coming from websites in Hong Kong.
+At the same time, the user should also be coming from Bing, Google, Facebook or Yahoo.

 For such “eligible” visitors they set the USERID=shine-check cookie and redirect them to “hxxp://www .promgirl .de/” For “non-eligible” users they only set the USERID=twotime cookie.
-After that every returning user who has the USERID=shine-check cookie gets redirected without further checks, and users with the USERID=twotime cookie never gets redirected.
+After that every returning user who has the USERID=shine-check cookie gets redirected without further checks, and users with the USERID=twotime cookie never get redirected.

 There is one more interesting “eligibility” condition and it’s based on chance.
 The code creates an array with 40 items that contain the hxxp://www .promgirl .de/ URL and 60 items that contain the mailto:firstname.lastname@example.org email.
 For eligible visitors they randomly choose one of the items, and if the item is the URL then that visitor gets the shine-check cookie and gets redirected, and if the item is the email, then the visitor gets the twotime cookie and never gets redirected.